komahanb/komahanb.github.io/_pages/about.md

   - /about.html
 ---

 I am a research engineer at ANSYS.
 I work on the *Fluent* GPU solver development.
-My passion lies in crafting computational frameworks that analyze the static and dynamic equilibrium of aerospace systems and environmental surroundings.
+My passion lies in crafting computational frameworks that analyze the static and dynamic equilibrium of aerospace systems and the environmental surroundings.

 [Curriculum Vitae (PDF)](../files/KomahanBoopathyCV.pdf)